Alation Anywhere for Tableau¶

 If you have added Tableau Data Management to your Tableau deployment, you can go to External Assets in the left navigation pane and see Alation descriptions, warnings, deprecations, and tags associated with your data.

 For example, when viewing a table in Tableau Data Management, you can see the table’s description and tags from Alation.
-You can also see any deprecations and warnings from Alation on the table.
+You can also see any endorsements (shown as Certified), deprecations, and warnings from Alation on the table.
+(Endorsements were added in 2023.1.4.)

-Click on a warning icon to get details about the deprecation or warning.
+Click on a warning, deprecation, or Certified icon to get details about it.
 Click the Powered by link to go to the Alation home page, or click on the More information link to go to the object’s catalog page in Alation.